 (h) Annually review and revise as necessary the hospital-wide clinical quality management plan.

-(i) Report and coordinate with the leadership council for clinical quality, safety and service all quality improvement initiatives.
+(i) Report and coordinate with the quality leadership council all quality improvement initiatives.

 (C) Clinical resource utilization policy group.